Budget fails to address major concerns of realty sector, say developers

 Shishir Baijal, Chairman & Managing Director, Knight Frank India, said that the Budget falls short of real estate sector’s expectations.
 "As far as the real estate sector is concerned, the industry was hoping that the Government would come up with measures to boost housing demand.
 However, the removal of exemptions under the new income tax regime, implying no tax benefit on principal and interest for home loans would be a dampener for the sector," he added.

 Dhruv Agarwala, Group CEO, PropTiger and Housing.com, said: "In the 2020 budget the government has decided to help the common man by reducing the income tax burden on individuals.
 By doing this, the government will definitely help boost consumer sentiment which will give a big fillip to consumption."
-Property consultant JLL India Country Head and CEO Anuj Puri said, "The Union Budget announcement today continues to focus on affordable housing and infrastructure, more specifically, urban infrastructure and logistics.
+Property consultant JLL India Country Head and CEO Ramesh Nair said, "The Union Budget announcement today continues to focus on affordable housing and infrastructure, more specifically, urban infrastructure and logistics.
 However we do not see significant impact on the realty sector."

-PTI MJH MJH MR
+JLL India gave Budget a rating of 3 out of 10 for the real estate sector.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)